albop/eco309/misc/optim_slides.md

 ### Quasi-Newton method for multidimensional minimization

 - Recall the secant method: $f(x_{n-1})$ and $f(x_{n-2})$ are used to approximate $f^{\prime}(x_{n-2})$.
-  - Intuitively, $n$ iterates would be needed to approximate a jacobian of size $n$....
+  - Intuitively, $n$ iterates would be needed to approximate a hessian of size $n$....
 - Broyden method: takes $2 n$ steps to solve a linear problem of size $n$
   - uses past information incrementally